What tastes like a nut, looks like a tiger but is neither of those things? You guessed it: antioxidant-rich, antibacterial tiger nuts.

 In the body, free-flowing oxygen molecules can create free radicals, otherwise known as oxidative damage.
 This damage can eventually lead to diseases, such as heart disease and cancer.

 It’s important to have a diet rich in antioxidants to protect yourself from oxidative damage over time, and tiger nuts are a great source of antioxidants.
-With high vitamin E content and oleic acid, these “nuts” help you protect your body from disease.
+With high vitamin E and oleic acid content, these “nuts” help you protect your body from disease.

 Certain preparation styles change the antioxidant properties of tiger nuts, although they’re all be beneficial to you.
 For example, when preparing horchata, using germinated tiger nuts helps retain higher antioxidant content than using fresh tiger nuts.